MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Is this free?
 Will I be charged for these licenses?

 No user can incur any cost to your organization without your express consent, so neither free nor trial licenses can cause any charges to your organization.
-Moreover, they also do not use any quotals, such as run quotas.
+Moreover, they also do not use any quotas, such as run quotas.

 ### I removed the Microsoft Flow Free license and users can still access Flow?